-“I love Paris on Valentine’s Day…Amidst COVID-19” was my pick for this year’s Valentine day.
+“I love Paris on Valentine’s Day…Amidst COVID-19” was my pick for 2021’s Valentine day.
 Those who missed my Facebook’s post may like to ask, “why and what was that all about?”

 It all began before the morning break on Valentine’s Day and as I was still stretching out on my bed.
-I read the following BBC news article on my phone.
-Upon reading, it occurred to me that it would be an awesome Valentine’s gift for my inquisitive readers: https://www.bbc.com/news/world-europe-56048444
+I read the following BBC news article entitled “France says just one jab needed for previously infected“, on my phone.
+Upon reading, it occurred to me that it would be an awesome Valentine’s gift for my inquisitive readers.
+If interested, you may read the article by typing and following this link: www.bbc.com/news/world-europe-56048444

 Absurdity of Vaccinating COVID Survivors: That article reignited my fundamental concerns over the absurdity of vaccinating past COVID-19 patients during our race to put an end to this agonizing pandemic.
 The issue that has been bothering me since the COVID vaxx sprung as a rare commodity was related to the wisdom of vaccinating past COVID-patients against SARS-CoV-2 infections.
 Vaccinating people who have contracted and recovered from COVID is like training a teenager to drive in empty parking lot despite the fact that he has already driven his dad’s car on the highways and downtown Chicago.
 What our health professionals tend to neglect is that an immune system that has already been challenged by the real COVID knows this rascal inside and out.
 Our current vaccines only train our immune system to defend us against the spike protein of COVID, whereas a person who has already wrestled with COVID-19, can strike against the surface spikes of this rascal alongside every other part of it!
 Which one would you prefer: learning how to defend yourself against the incisors of a rabid wolf, or against its incisors, jaws, gnaws, paws, and claws?
 When so many people are at risk of dying, wouldn’t it be more sensible to vaxx people, and in particular the COVID-19 survivors only once for now, to allow more vaccines to become available for everyone in the near future?
 Most of us with only one vaxx jab and an add on sensible social distancing for a month or so, can help many more people to survive while we’re waiting to receive our next jabs.
 In time, we will have a lot more vaccines, and it would be wonderful if we don’t lose any of our loved ones in the interim.